-- Advances to customers and undrawn loan commitments: as a reduction of the carrying value of the financial asset through an offsetting provision account (Note 11) - Funds with financial institutions: as a reduction of the carrying value of the financial asset through an offsetting provision account (Note 8) - Investment securities: as a reduction of the carrying value of the financial asset through an offsetting provision account (Note 9)
+- Advances to customers: as a reduction of the carrying value of the financial asset through an offsetting provision account (Note 11). - Undrawn loan commitments: as a provision (Note 17). - Funds with financial institutions: as a reduction of the carrying value of the financial asset through an offsetting provision account (Note 8). - Investment securities: as a reduction of the carrying value of the financial asset through an offsetting provision account (Note 9).

-12. Provision for Credit Impairment (continued)
+12. Provision for Credit Impairment continued